Drive via POLY-NORM® AR (outer wheel drive)

 Reduced power consumption with eased and shortened engine start-up

-Protection of machines (input and output) in case of overload or blockades
+Protection of machines (input and output) in case of overload and blockades

 Maintenance-free torque transmission

-Vibration-reducing features due to oil as operating media
+Vibration-reducing features due to oil as operating medium

 Torsionally flexible coupling combination (vibration-reducing)